|Before Nikes . . .|

 |Before he jumped the shark . . .|

 And he'd be willing to trade the 1,500 songs he proudly brags about on his iPhone for the eight or ten he'd get from a fuzzy cassette tape on his Sony Walkman?
 And then spend thirty years listening to music he already knew, and watching television he'd already seen?

 Just think how frustrated you'd be going back and doing it all again.
 And think about what else that means.
 You don't marry that first husband or wife (and maybe even the second one) because of what you know now and didn't know then.
-You could never fall in love with them again--you'd be made about things they haven't even done yet.
+You could never fall in love with them again--you'd already be mad about things they haven't even done yet.
 That means you don't have your son or daughter that you're rather fond of.
 You could avoid all those mistakes that made you who you are today, but what would you be giving up?

 |How I misspent my youth . . .|

 There are a few things I miss from the 80s.
 There are a few people I'd like to see again that are no longer with us.
 I miss the music.
 There are a few musicians and bands I like today, but for the most part I think it's mostly garbage.
 There was so much more variety back then.
 I definitely miss MTV and music videos.
 And I miss the optimism from that era--anything was possible with enough hard work and determination.
 We seem to have lost that whole idea these days.

 You know, all things being said, I'm pretty happy where I'm at.
 I think my wife is, too.
 I asked her the other day if she'd go back to high school and do it all again.
 She said, "I don't have the time or energy to spend that much effort on fixing my hair."